-4.35 When we are satisfied that we have sufficiently assessed the impact or one or more approaches, we will decide on which approach (or approaches) to put forward as a proposal (or proposals) in a consultation document.
+4.44 When we are satisfied that we have sufficiently assessed the impact of one or more approaches, we will decide on which approach (or approaches) to put forward as a proposal (or proposals) in a consultation document.
 The consultation will summarise the impact we expect our proposal(s) to have.
-In other words, an impact assessment is both a tool to help us decide on an approach, and a sub-set of our thinking which summarises our reasoning and evidence and which we must present to stakeholders in our consultations.
+In other words, an impact assessment is both a tool to help us decide on an

-- 4.36 The form in which we present our impact assessment will differ depending on the situation, as discussed in Section 2 above. - 4.37 Sometimes the structure of the impact assessment may be taken from legislation, and the factors to assess are set out in law.
+- approach, and a sub-set of our thinking which summarises our reasoning and evidence and which we must present to stakeholders in our consultations. - 4.45 The form in which we present our impact assessment will differ depending on the situation, as discussed in section 2 above. - 4.46 Sometimes the structure of the impact assessment may be taken from legislation, and the factors to assess are set out in law.
 Otherwise, we will consider the appropriate form and detail of an assessment on a case-by-case basis.
-We will also generally explain the approach we have taken to the impact assessment in our consultation so that stakeholders can comment on this as part of their response. - 4.38 We will take into account all consultation responses and then present our final decision in a statement following the consultation which will explain our reasoning, including any adjustments we have made to our impact assessment.
+We will also generally explain the approach we have taken to the impact assessment in our consultation so that stakeholders can comment on this as part of their response. - 4.47 Any assessment will also summarise our initial conclusions in relation to the potential impacts of our proposal on specific groups of persons.
+The form and detail of this assessment will depend on the nature of the policy proposal and what we consider to be proportionate in the circumstances.
+For example, where a proposal may potentially adversely impact a number of specific groups of persons, our assessment is likely to be more detailed.
+But where we consider a proposal is only likely to have positive impacts on specific groups of persons, or impact them in the same way as the general population, this assessment is likely to be much shorter. - 4.48 However the impact assessment is presented, it is important that our evidence and reasoning is clearly set out.
+This is particularly important when discussing approaches we have decided not to pursue, any assumptions we have made, and the size and potential impact of non-quantified costs and benefits.

+4.49 We will take into account all consultation responses and then present our final decision in a statement following the consultation which will explain our reasoning, including any adjustments we have made to our impact assessment.